qlik-giants/.github/README.md

 2. We'll not use proprietary extensions for QS.
 3. Our solutions can use load scripts, Qlik CLI, Qlik APIs and/or Qlik SDKs.
 4. Solutions must keep all historic versions available and unchanged, to not disrupt previous implementations.

+# How to use our solutions

+We try to keep options open, but we actively support (think about this when coding):

+1) To use solutions directly from Google Cloud Storage.

+You can opt to create a data connection in your Qlik Cloud tenant to our GCP bucket, and use the qvs files without the need to download anything.
+Please use the following data to create the connection:
+- bucket name: qlik-giants-github
+- key: please get it from qlik-giants-key-read-only.json at this repository root.
+It is a read only key, with access to all buckets.

+Then, you can use Must_Include to call the main file from each solution directly from Github.

+Take a look at our bucket: https://console.cloud.google.com/storage/browser/qlik-giants-github.

+2) To download our solutions

+You can opt to run the solution from your own storage service (Qlik Cloud, S3, GCS, etc).
+If so, please make sure you downloaded all files pertaining to the chosen solution.
+If the files are organized in subfolders at the original repo, please keep the same organization in your storage service.

+3) Fork any repository and evolve in your own direction.

+4) Fork any repo and make a pull request to help us grow the community.